-This Security Technical Implementation Guide (STIG) provides the technical security policies, requirements, and implementation details for applying security concepts to Commercial-Off-The-Shelf (COTS) applications.
+This Microsoft Office Technology Overview, along with the associated Security Technical Implementation Guide (STIG), provides the technical security policies, requirements, and implementation details for applying security concepts to Commercial-Off-The-Shelf (COTS) applications.

 The nearly universal presence of systems on the desktops of all levels of staff provides tremendous opportunities for office automation, communication, data sharing, and collaboration.
 Unfortunately, this presence also brings about dependence and vulnerabilities.
 Malicious and mischievous forces have attempted to take advantage of the vulnerabilities and dependencies to disrupt the work processes of the Government.
 Compounding this problem is the fact that the vendors of software applications have not expended sufficient effort to provide strong security in their applications.
 Where applications do offer security options, the default settings typically do not provide a strong security posture.